 Everyone's journey has a starting point.

-Mine began when I was twelve years old and I started running track and field.
+Mine began when I was twelve years old and I started running track.
 I loved the fact that the sport took no more than my body and a pair of shoes.
 I loved the raw ability I had and the absolute joy running brought me.
 Track continued to be my passion all throughout highschool and college.

 After a fairly successful college career I was left with the same void that many collegiate athletes are left with...

 I tried to switch gears into long distance running but was left unfulfilled.
 After a few unsuccessful attempts at forcing myself to enjoy it, I found a group of bodybuilders at my gym, and I finally filled that void.
 I trained in a bodybuilding style for four years and enjoyed discovering the ability to shape and mold my body how I wanted.

 When I was 26 a friend of mine opened a crossfit gym and urged me to join.
 I started going a few times a week while still maintaining my bodybuilding sessions in the afternoons.
 I loved the community crossfit provided, as well as the opportunity to challenge myself and compete once again.
 After spending some time in the crossfit world, my training partner suggested I register for a powerlifting meet with her and I did.
 I had about three months of serious-ish training under my belt but I dove into powerlifting with reckless abandon.

 I won my weight class at my first meet and was hooked.
 Now after countless meets as an athlete and coach, and spending many years in this sport, I can only say thank you to the barbell.
 It gave me the confidence I needed to step out of my comfort zone time and time again.
 The barbell gave me the ability to look at life with a completely new perspective.
 It changed everything.